Lady Lucy Whitmore

+Lady Lucy Whitmore (née, Bridgeman; 22 January 1792 – 17 March 1840) was an English noblewoman and a hymn writer from Shropshire.
+She was the author of Family prayers for every day in the week (1824), which included fourteen original hymns and went into a second edition in 1827; one of these, "Father, again in Jesus' name we meet", was widely reprinted in hymn collections.
+Whitmore also published works of religious instruction, including Sunday reading for very little boys and girls (1832) and Morning and evening prayers (1869).
+She spent much of her life at Dudmaston Hall and was connected through family and friendship to prominent figures of her time.

 Biography

 Lucy Elizabeth Georgiana Bridgeman was born on 22 January 1792.
 She was the only daughter of Orlando Bridgeman, 1st Earl of Bradford.
 Her mother was Lucy Elizabeth Byng (1760–1844), the eldest daughter of George Byng, 4th Viscount Torrington.
 She had four siblings, all brothers, namely: George Bridgeman, 2nd Earl of Bradford; Vice-Admiral the Hon.
 Charles Orlando Bridgeman; Hon.
 Orlando Henry Bridgeman; and Reverend Hon.
 Henry Edmund Bridgeman.